AmamiyaRenO/Voice_Agent/README.md

   into Unity so you can reuse the OS-level speech recogniser without custom ASR.
-* **Python transcription fallback** – Stream microphone audio to the `python_voice_service` FastAPI application if you prefer Faster-Whisper or need an offline alternative to Live Captions/Vosk.
+* **Python transcription fallback** – Stream microphone audio to the `python_voice_service` FastAPI application if you prefer Faster-Whisper or need an offline alternative to Live Captions.
 * **One-command local tooling** – `helper.bat` (Windows) and
   `scripts/start_local_services.py` can boot the MQTT hub, Live Captions listener, Python voice service and optional orchestrators together.